knokknok

 Side Effects

-Tazarotene's selective receptor binding still causes irritation:
+Tazarotene's selective binding still causes meaningful irritation:

-• Retinoid dermatitis — potentially more intense than tretinoin at equivalent concentrations
+• Retinoid dermatitis — potentially more intense than tretinoin at equivalent concentrations in the first weeks

 • Burning/stinging — more commonly reported than with tretinoin